PhD Research Support Fund

 - Students are responsible for making their own travel and accommodation arrangements, and any insurance which they may require.

 - Within one month of the date of the research activity, an expenses claim form (with receipts) and the post-activity report form must be submitted to the SPS Graduate School Office.
 Or, if you have already attended your event and are awaiting a decision on your funding application, please retain your expenses claim until after the funding decision has been advised.
 Full details on how to claim expenses are below.

 How to claim expenses

-After the research activity, please complete an Expense Claim Form and hand this in to the Graduate School Office (Room 1.20 CMB) or email to email@example.com.
-This must be received within one month of the date of the research activity and before the end of the financial year (July).
+After the research activity, please complete an Expense Claim Form and email to email@example.com.
+This must be received within one month of the date of the research activity and before the end of the financial year (July) or as advised above.
 Receipts or other proof that you have incurred the expenditure must be provided, regardless of the price of items.
 Please see further details on the claim form.
 Invoices, aeroplane tickets and other tickets that do not include the amount and your name are not acceptable.
 Email confirmations, print-outs of bank statements (with confidential information blanked out if you wish), and receipts are all acceptable.